sashadev-sky/ADT-Guide/README.md

 ### API
 - `include?(el)`: returns boolean indicating whether the element is in the List
-- `append(el)`: appends passed element to the List and returns that element
+- `append(el)`: appends an element
-- `prepend(el)`: prepends an element to the List and returns that element
+- `prepend(el)`: prepends an element
-- `delete(el)`: removes passed element from the List or returns nil if the element is not in it
+- `delete(el)`: removes an element
 - `empty?`: returns boolean indicating whether the List is empty
 - `[](index)`: returns the element at a specified index or nil if the element is not in the List
-- `first`: returns the first element in the List
+- `first`: returns the first element
-- `last`: returns the last element in the List
+- `last`: returns the last element

 ### Sub-Types
+- Note the implementation below applies to both Linked List types listed below.

 1\) **Singly-Linked List**

 2\) **Doubly-Linked List**
   - Singly-Linked List with augmentations: add a previous attribute for the nodes.

-### Time/Space Complexity
+### Implementation
+- Using a **Node class**
+  - A Linked List is often referred to as a `node-based data structure`.
+    - Trees also fall into this category.
+- The time and space complexities below refer to this implementation.
 - Note that the time and space complexities for the Singly-Linked List and Doubly-Linked List will be the same asymptotically, so the following complexities are for both types.
 - **Time Complexity**